Man who was 'richer than Bill Gates for three days' recalls what it felt like to lose $70 billion

 Since the mega losses at the turn of the century, Son revitalised his career by making big acquisitions such as the London based company ARM for £24 billion in 2016.

-However, in recent months he has faced criticism for the way he conducts his business practices, especially at Vision Fund, Softbank Group's investment vehicle.
+However, last year he faced criticism for the way he conducts his business practices, especially at Vision Fund, Softbank Group's investment vehicle.

 Speaking in August 2022, Son said he was 'embarrassed' and 'ashamed' when pressed on talking about the way he ran the business.